-C ontent Summary of the Dodd-Frank Financial Reform Bill Too Big to for Fail ach Halts the practice of holding taxpayers liable to bail out financial firms that threaten the economy.
-Provides provisions for an orderly liquidation of failed financial firms.
+Content Summary of the Dodd-Frank Financial Reform Bill Too Big to Fail Halts the practice of holding taxpayers liable to bail out financial firms that threaten the economy.
+The Act provides provisions for an orderly liquidation of failed financial firms.
 This is achieved by installing new and significant capital and leverage requirements that effectively retard the goal of expanding size beyond certain limits.
-Volcker Rule Named after former Fed chair Paupublished in section 619 of the Adbanks from using customer deposition and private equity funds.
-The former large investment banks (i.
-Morgan Stanley) that became continuous private equity funds.
-Named after former Fed chair Paul Volcker, the rule is published in section 619 of the Act.
+Volcker Rule Named after former Fed chair Paul Volcker, the rule is published in section 619 of the Act.
 The Volker Rule prohibits banks from using customer deposits for their own profit.
 Additionally, banks cannot own, invest in, or sponsor hedge funds and private equity funds.
-The rule specifically targeted former large investment banks (i.e., Goldman Sachs and Morgan Stanley) that became commercial banks to take advantage of taxpayer-funded bailouts.
-Advanced This section of the bill application of systemic This section of the bill creates a council to formalize the application of systemic risk principles applied to large, diverse firms that could threaten the American economy.
-E R existing Regulation The oversight powers of regulators are strengthened.
-Encourages the aggressive pursuit of financial fraud, conflicts of interest and overall manipulation that may or does adversely affect the public.
-Additional support for community banks.
-Existing regulation Supervision is streamlined.
-Investor Increased accountability and rules to achieve gr Increased accountability and rules to achieve greater transparency for credit rating agencies.
-C xecutive compensation nd Corporate covernance Given a non-binding vote, shareholders now have input on compensation and corporate affairs.
+The rule targeted former large investment banks (i.e., Goldman Sachs and Morgan Stanley) that became commercial banks to take advantage of taxpayer-funded bailouts.
+Advanced Warning System This section of the bill creates a council to formalize the application of systemic risk principles applied to large, diverse firms that could threaten the American economy.
+Existing Regulation The oversight powers of regulators are strengthened.
+Encourages the aggressive pursuit of financial fraud, conflicts of interest, and overall manipulation that may or does adversely affect the public.
+Federal Bank Supervision Additional support for community banks.
+Existing regulation is streamlined.
+Investor Protection The Act increased accountability and rules to achieve greater transparency for credit rating agencies.
+Executive Compensation and Corporate Governance Given a non-binding vote, shareholders now have input on compensation and corporate affairs.